X33-Labs/XRPL-Discord-Price-Bot/README.md

         const UPDATE_FREQUENCY = 30; //Update Frequence in seconds
         //*************************************************************** */

-5. Create a new file in the XRPL-Discord-Price-Bot directory called ".env" and add the following contents, replacing the 2 variables with your bot token and server ID
+6. Create a new file in the XRPL-Discord-Price-Bot directory called ".env" and add the following contents, replacing the 2 variables with your bot token and server ID

         DISCORD_BOT_TOKEN=*****YOUR BOT TOKEN HERE******
         DISCORD_SERVER_ID=*****DISCORD SERVICE ID HERE*****

-6. Invite your bot to the server of your choice with an authorize link below.
+7. Invite your bot to the server of your choice with an authorize link below.
 Replace [***ClientID***] with your application Client ID you generated in discord

         https://discord.com/api/oauth2/authorize?client_id=[***ClientID HERE***]&permissions=0&scope=bot%20applications.commands

-6. Open a command prompt, powershell or terminal window.
-Navigate to the script folder and issue the npm install command:

-        npm install

-3. Start the script:
+8. Start the script:

         node index.js